Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Symbiosis between Text and Patterns

-Preceding sections empirically underscore the prominence of text and patterns and their intertwined pathways to generate correct answers.
-We articulate our findings in the following.

-\niparagraph{Patterns are the hidden force that help generate meaningful text.} Without patterns the model is not purposefully prompted to generate intermediate meaningful text.
-In addition, the presence of patterns reinforces how the model should form factual connections between different clauses in the intermediate text.
-This intermediate text, which generally embody relevant information to the underlying task, drives the model to elicit knowledge and attain correct conclusions.
+\begin{enumpacked} \item\niparagraph{Patterns are the hidden force that helps generate meaningful text.} Without patterns, the model is not purposefully prompted to generate meaningful intermediate text.
+In addition, patterns reinforce how the model should form connections between different clauses in the intermediate text.
+This intermediate text drives the model to elicit knowledge and attain correct conclusions.

-\niparagraph{Text imbues patterns with knowledge and meaning.} Theoretically, patterns seem to be sufficient in directing the model to solve a task.
-However, patterns need explicit text to be effective in imparting the requisite information to the model about how to accomplish a task.
-The role of text primarily is to \textit{elaborate} the patterns and imbues them with knowledge and meaning.
-The presence of text enables the model to elicit requisite information from thoughts and reach to a factual conclusion.
-We empirically observe the crucial role of the text in assisting the model to solve a task, such as \gsm (\eg four-legged vs. two-legged animals), \sports (\eg sports that is being talked about), and \datet (\eg Christmas Eve is on 24$^{th}$).
+\item \niparagraph{Text imbues patterns with knowledge and meaning.} Patterns need text to effectively impart the requisite information to the model about how to accomplish a task.
+Text imbues patterns with knowledge, and thereby assists the model in solving a task, such as \gsm (\eg four-legged vs. two-legged animals). \end{enumpacked}